 Net cash received from the Initial Term Loan was \$191,849, net of debt issuance costs of \$8,151.
-The debt issuance costs related to the Initial Term Loan are being amortized as additional interest expense over the five-year loan term of the Blackstone Credit Agreement.
-In addition, the Company paid \$1,000 in debt issuance costs relating the DDTL, which are recorded in other current assets within the consolidated balance sheet.
-The fair value of the Initial Term Loan as of December 31, 2022 was \$155,198.
+In addition, the Company paid \$1,000 in debt issuance costs relating to the DDTL, which was initially recorded in other current assets within the unaudited condensed consolidated balance sheet.